andreivasiliu/cybersub/README.md

 [![dependency status](https://deps.rs/repo/github/andreivasiliu/cybersub/status.svg)](https://deps.rs/repo/github/andreivasiliu/cybersub)

-This is made from the template repo for [egui](https://github.com/emilk/egui/), found [here](https://github.com/emilk/egui_template).
+This is made from the template repo for [egui](https://github.com/emilk/egui/) (found [here](https://github.com/emilk/egui_template)), with eframe later replaced for [macroquad](https://github.com/not-fl3/macroquad) for more efficient rendering.

-Currently this is just a prototype for handling water on a 2D grid, with pressure and inertia for each cell.
+Currently this is just a prototype for handling water on a 2D grid, with pressure and inertia for each cell, in the context of a submarine with pumps, doors, and destructible walls.

 It builds as both a native desktop application and a WASM-powered web page.